sixslimemc/loggr__legacy1/README.md

 - [load](https://github.com/sixslime/load)

 # Overview
-Loggr is simply a set of logging conventions paired with an interface.
+Loggr is a single-function interface paired with a set of conventions.

 #### Logging Conventions: